-Activities

-Activities refer to the project, program, initiative or event that will be delivered if the application is successful.

-Artist

-An artist is defined as an individual who creates work in the fields below as a profession or hobby.

-Arts

-In relation to the Australia Council for the Arts' areas of responsibility, the arts includes literature; music in all forms; theatre, musical theatre and opera; dance in all forms; other performing arts such as circus, comedy and puppetry; film and television; arts festivals; visual arts and crafts; arts education and training; Aboriginal and Torres Strait Islander arts; community arts and cultural development; emerging and experimental arts (Arts Nation, 2015.)
+- Activities Activities refer to the project, program, initiative or event that will be delivered if the application is successful. - Artist An artist is defined as an individual who creates work in the fields below as a profession or hobby. - Arts In relation to the Australia Council for the Arts' areas of responsibility, the arts includes literature; music in all forms; theatre, musical theatre and opera; dance in all forms; other performing arts such as circus, comedy and puppetry; film and television; arts festivals; visual arts and crafts; arts education and training; Aboriginal and Torres Strait Islander arts; community arts and cultural development; emerging and experimental arts (Arts Nation, 2015.) - Arts Practitioner An arts practitioner is defined as a practicing professional in the industry who is recognised by their peers, is committed to devoting significant time to artistic activity and/or has a career in the arts i.e. cultural worker, project coordinator, producer, curator etc. - Auspice Our RADF funding can only be granted to an incorporated organisation.
+Therefore an individual, partnership, group or unincorporated organisation (auspicee) must work with an incorporated auspicing organisation (auspicor) to apply for funding.
+The auspicor will be required to complete and submit the application in consultation with the auspicee. - Culture Arts and culture are inextricably linked, but while the arts are expressions of culture, culture is more than the arts alone.
+Culture encompasses diverse avenues of expression in architecture, arts, history, language, education, leisure, media, environmental heritage, work and daily life. - Community Community is defined as a group of people living in the same place or having a particular characteristic in common e.g. "the Fraser Coast community". - Heritage Heritage is defined as features belonging to the culture of a particular community, such as traditions, languages, or buildings that were created in the past and still have historical significance. - In Kind The provision goods, services, and transactions not involving money. - Project(s) Project refers to the activity, program, initiative or event that will be delivered if the application is successful. - 'Youth' Youth or young people as an individual or a group aged between the 12 and 25 years.

-Arts Practitioner

-An arts practitioner is defined as a practicing professional in the industry who is recognised by their peers, is committed to devoting significant time to artistic activity and/or has a career in the arts i.e. cultural worker, project coordinator, producer, curator etc.

-Culture

-Arts and culture are inextricably linked, but while the arts are expressions of culture, culture is more than the arts alone.
-Culture encompasses diverse avenues of expression in architecture, arts, history, language, education, leisure, media, environmental heritage, work and daily life.

-Community

-Community is defined as a group of people living in the same place or having a particular characteristic in common e.g. "the Fraser Coast community".

-Heritage

-Heritage is defined as features belonging to the culture of a particular community, such as traditions, languages, or buildings that were created in the past and still have historical significance.

-In Kind

-The provision goods, services, and transactions not involving money.

-Project(s)

-Project refers to the activity, program, initiative or event that will be delivered if the application is successful.

-'Youth'

-Youth or young people as an individual or a group aged between the 12 and 25 years.